Labour Youths: Origins

 The Labour Youths was established on 14 January 1951, thirty years after that the Labour Party (Malta) was founded.
-The name of this branch of the Labour Party was originally known as ‘Labour League of Youth’.
+The name of this branch of the Labour Party was originally known as 'Labour League of Youth'.

 Structure

-According to the Labour Youths statute the Executive is the highest body.
-The Executive is elected during the General Meeting every two years.
-The General Meeting is held annually.
-The Executive is made up of the administration: which includes the President, Vice President, Secretary, Vice Secretary and the Financial Officer.
-Other positions in the Executive are the Political Co-ordinator, the Information Officer, an Officer responsible for the branches, an Officer responsible for organising events and five official members.
+According to the Labour Youths statute, the executive is the highest body.
+The executive is elected during the general meeting every two years.
+The general meeting is held annually.
+The executive is made up of the administration, which includes the president, vice president, secretary, vice secretary and the financial officer.
+Other positions in the executive are the political co-ordinator, the information officer, an officer responsible for the branches, an officer responsible for organising events and five official members.
 In reality all these members meet together and today there is no difference between the administration and the other executive officers.

 Role in the event of 28 April 1958

-On 21 April 1958, the Prime Minister Dom Mintoff and his Ministers met Governor Robert Laycock and handed in their resignation from the Legislative Assembly.
-Preceding this event was a powerful speech by the Prime Minister Mintoff that reached its peak with the final two paragraphs:
+On 21 April 1958, the prime minister, Dom Mintoff, and his ministers met Governor Robert Laycock and handed in their resignation from the Legislative Assembly.
+Preceding this event was a powerful speech by Prime Minister Mintoff that reached its peak with the final two paragraphs: